jamjarlabs/JamJarWeb/docs/documentation/canvas-resize-utilities.md

 [CanvasResizeSystem] (see the [automatic canvas resizing system documentation](./automatic-canvas-resizing.md) for more details) to handle automatic resizing of the canvas.

+If a list of ratios to choose from is not provided, by default the function will use this list:

+- 21/9
+- 16/10
+- 16/9
+- 4/3
+- 1/1
+- 9/16

 [CanvasResize]:../reference/modules/canvasresize.md
 [GetLargestResolutionForAspect]:../reference/modules/canvasresize.md#getlargestresolutionforaspect
 [GetClosestAspectRatioToResolution]:../reference/modules/canvasresize.md#getclosestaspectratiotoresolution